epsagon/prom_json_exporter/README.md

 # json_exporter

 Prometheus requires metrics to be exposed in its own format.
-This exporter automatically converts a JSON endpoint to Prometheus metrics.
+This exporter automatically converts a JSON endpoint to Prometheus metrics without configuration for each field containing a number or boolean field.

-Instead of configuring yaml for each individual JSON property, `json_exporter` automatically converts json properties into a metric if it's a number.

 For instance: